AlexandreAdam/autoslurm/docs/configuration.md

 autoslurm-configuration
 ```

 The same command also creates those directories on every remote machine under `~/.autoslurm/` (the storage root is constant unless you configure a custom `path` per machine).
+When a remote machine is added the wizard asks whether you want to reference it via an SSH config alias or by providing the host URL plus username; whichever option you choose determines the fields that must be filled.
 Re-run `autoslurm-configuration` whenever you need to refresh credentials, add more machines, or change the default profile—it will recreate or synchronize the storage directories for you.

 Refer to [SSH Configuration](ssh_configuration.md) for help preparing SSH keys, `ssh_config`, and common flags when defining remote machines.